CherryFramework/cherry-plugin/README.md

-cherry_plugin
+Cherry Plugin
 =============

-Cherry Plugin contains all shortcodes used in Cherry Framework.
+Cherry Plugin contains all shortcodes and widgets used in Cherry Framework.
 Also Cherry Framework Import/Export features are also added by Cherry plugin.

+#### v1.2.5 ####
+* Not use `wptexturize` in content and excerpt.
+Removed temporary. (@link  https://core.trac.wordpress.org/ticket/29557)

 #### v1.2.4 ####
 * ADD: New google map api shortcode